amotter443/movies/README.md

 - `Daily_Movie_Count` --  Calculates using the `Logged_Date` values how many movies I watched on a given date
 - `Weekly_Movie_Count` --  Calculates using the `Logged_Week` and `Logged_Year` values how many movies I watched on a given week
 - `genres` -- Several boolean columns exist that indicate whether or not the movie was classified into the following genres: (Action, Crime, War, Drama, Thriller, Mystery, Comedy, Romance, Sci_Fi, Animation, Documentary, Adventure, Music, Horror, Fantasy, History, Western, Rom_Com)
+- `female_roles` -- Measures the number of female roles in the first 20 billed of a movie's acting credits
+- `female_driven` -- Boolean value that records whether 9 or more of those 20 roles are female, therefore classifying the film as "female-driven"
+- `female_directed` -- Boolean value that records whether or not the director of the film self-identifies as female
 - `negativity_percentage` --  Measures what percentage of the string input has a negative association
 - `neutrality_percentage` --  Measures what percentage of the string input has a neutral association
 - `positivity_percentage` --  Measures what percentage of the string input has a positive association